rflstruthers/Small-JavaScript-Projects/README.md

 # JavaScript
-This repo contains small JavaScript coding projects I have worked on.
+This repo contains my JavaScript projects as well as small JavaScript exercises I have worked on.

+My projects include a Tic Tac Toe game, a simple calculator, a Pizza Ordering app, and a Movie Theatre web site.